 Marjorie Midgarden Fragrances Summersent (2007) {Perfume Review & Musings}

 Summersent is the unique creation of a new niche Chicago-based fragrance brand established in 2007 called Marjorie Midgarden Fragrances.
-It incorporates for the first time the suave and secret scent of a bloom (name undisclosed) captured thanks to Living Flower technology.
-The founder, Marjorie Kitzrow, a marketing executive veteran with 30 years of experience in the business, was not loath to tell GCI Magazine however that,
+It reportedly incorporates for the first time the suave and secret scent of a bloom - name undisclosed - captured thanks to Living Flower technology.
+Founder Marjorie Kitzrow a marketing executive veteran with 30 years of experience in the business who experienced the elusive scent was however not loath to tell GCI Magazine that,

 “I thought it would be so interesting that it was so familiar,” she said.
 “It gets in your head and you just say ‘Wow!’
 I had heard about it and I wanted to seek it out.
 It is a very old plant.”

-It was by chance that Kitzrow heard again with more insistence this time in 2003 about “a mysterious fragrant bloom” thanks to a friend who had it in her garden.
-She decided to head for the Chicago Botanic Garden to smell a particularly fine specimen of it whose scent is just described as being “robust”.
-Subjugated, it gave her the idea of creating a perfume based on this aroma......
+It was thanks to happenstance that Kitzrow heard again with more insistence this time in 2003 about "a mysterious fragrant bloom" thanks to a friend who had it in her garden.
+She decided to head for the Chicago Botanic Garden to smell a particularly fine specimen of it whose scent is only described as being "robust".
+Subjugated, it gave her the idea of creating a perfume based on its aroma......

 The developing process is described in GCI: